xiaabdfe/bdfepush/docs/guide-4.md

 ## White Mage
 ### Weapons
 Generally, try to have both **Haste** and **Cleanse** unless you are paired with another white mage.
 Check the attributes of the boss and try to slot in **Pdef and/or Mdef**.
 Then, check the DPS in your team and try to slot in **Patk or Matk**.
 Fill up the rest with BP fill, Brave, Revive, HP/BP Up and/or Default.
 Mono elemental series (mainly fire, earth and wind) are good too if you have enough core books of the said elements.
 While Braves and Defaults seem powerful, stat buffs may result in better results in the end.
 A big misconception of the buffs result in many White Mages only bringing Braves/Defaults without corresponding stat buffs.
 For example, while mono earth set provides Brave 1/2/3 simultaneously, without auto buffing they are not as effective as on paper.

+For current meta, it is always better to go mono on books even when not using any mono effects because of BP and reload reduction from armours.

 **Choice of Auto**: It mainly depends on the chests the white mages choose.
 Typically auto buffs can be used for all cases, especially when healing is not needed as much.
 Otherwise auto heal is used.
 Avoid auto heal with only 4 BP gain, in general consider these auto heals in order: 5.5s 6 BP > 5s 5 BP > 5.5s 5 BP.
 Sometimes 2-row auto heal is beneficial too.